5 reasons why swimming should be a year-around activity

 2. Swimming is a mood booster

-We all have good days and bad days, particularly in winter.
-Who hasn’t had a dose of the January blues…Christmas is over, money is tight, and we’ve consumed our body weight in chocolate!
-Children are no exception – I think we can all remember that back-to-school feeling being at its worst in January.
+We all have good days and bad days, particularly in autumn.
+Who hasn’t had a dose of the post-summer holiday blues…Summer holiday is over, money is tight, and we’ve consumed our body weight in ice cream!
+Children are no exception – I think we can all remember that back-to-school feeling being.
 Swimming is the best antidote; because of its repetitive nature, it produces a feeling of “letting go”, by which you can press the “PAUSE” button and forget your daily hassles for a while, leading to massive mental health benefits.
 The energy expended and being immersed in water triggers the body to secrete endorphins that produce a general feeling of well-being and calm.
 Moreover, if your child swims after school, this will help them sleep better and be fully refreshed for a day of school ahead.
 Plus that grumpy child at the beginning of the lesson usually transforms into a beaming one at the end, a definite mood booster for parents!

 We have witnessed in our lessons that students who have not swum for a while not only forget their skills but are more at risk of developing fear of the water.
 Being confident and comfortable in the water is the foundation to becoming strong and competent swimmers.
 Swimming all year round builds on skills acquired without the need to repeat past instruction to regain lost or rusty skills.
 This means your child’s progression is not slowed down; just like everything else, children regress if they stop swimming and it takes a while to get back to the level they were at, both skill and confidence-wise.
 This has a direct impact on your bank balance too, as more lessons will be needed overall if your child takes a break!